JacobPaxton/data_science_notes/notes_v3.md

 # Programming Languages
 ```
 This section is needed for what should be obvious reasons: syntax, examples, etc
-Python is my manin language, so I'll just use the section to store odd snippets.
+Python is my main language, so I'll just use the section to store odd snippets.
 R is an alternative to Python and used especially in academia (use is waning).
 C++ pointer manipulation is very fast, so C++ might play a role in development.
 ```